TopicsAging/Gerontology Issues Eating Disorders Health and Wellness Nutrition

 - Cardiovascular disease

-Micah Battson, Ph.D., is an assistant professor in the Department of Nutrition at Metropolitan State University of Denver.
+Micah Battson, Ph.D., is an associate professor in the Department of Nutrition at Metropolitan State University of Denver.
 His areas of expertise include the impact of dietary patterns and individual nutrients on health and disease, aging, obesity, diabetes, gut microbiome, metabolism, and cardiovascular disease.
 Battson teaches Introduction to Nutrition; Macronutrients in Health and Disease; and Vitamins, Minerals, and Bioactive Compounds in Health and Disease.

 He was an affiliate professor at MSU Denver before becoming an associate professor last fall.
 Before coming to MSU Denver, Battson worked as the vice president for research fellow at Colorado State University.
 He was also a lead graduate teacher and a graduate research assistant at the University of Colorado Boulder.